AliSheikhAttar/Cheat/Linux/System/Processes.md

 - -axjf – prettier output with a few more columns.
 - -p <pid>
 - -r : only running processes
+- -f : output in long format(more info)
+- -e : running processes

 - Sorting
 ```bash